cyber law insurance / The Digital Privacy Act

-What does the new federal mandatory data breach notification law mean for your small business?
+What does the federal mandatory data breach notification law mean for your small business?

 Research shows that roughly 30% of small businesses have been targeted by hackers because their online security is often not as robust as that of a large corporation.
 Apart from reputational damage, which can ruin small businesses, there can be significant costs associated with fixing the breach after legal bills are paid, IT professionals hired, and staff time accounted for as they divert from their normal duties to attend to the crisis.

 What can a small business owner do to protect his/her business from cyber hackers?
 Front Row Insurance Brokers provides cheap online cyber insurance coverage that protects against hacking, theft, fraud, business interruption, and legal, technical, or forensic services.
-Hackinsure starts from only $300 annually and takes about 5 minutes to get your policy.
+Hackinsure starts from only $300 CAD annually (subject to change) and takes about 5 minutes to get your policy.